sulu/docs/detail-specification/300-webspaces/DET-301-template-architecture.md

 ## Reserved Property names
 To keep prefixes short we decided to reserve internal names.
 For special installation, there is the posibility to add a internal prefix in config (```sulu_core.content.internal_prefix```).

+## Internal structures
+Internal structures are used for hide specific Structures in the UI.
+Internal structures are for example `internal-link`.
+These structures can be used to generate forms for system functionalities (link internal node settings).